 - Write 3 award-winning novels by summer

-There is something about facing a new year that instills us with such hope that we lose all touch with reality (and I haven’t even started drinking yet).
-It’s great to set goals, but most of the time we are our own worst enemy.
+There is something about facing a new year that instills us with such hope that we lose all touch with reality (blame it on the booze and sugar).
+It’s great to set goals, but if we get real honest, most of the time we are our own worst enemy.